 Schaefferstown real estate is some of the most expensive in Pennsylvania, although Schaefferstown house values don't compare to the most expensive real estate in the U.S.

-When you are in Schaefferstown, you'll notice that it is more blue-collar than most other communities in America.
-47.29% of Schaefferstown’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Schaefferstown is generally considered to be a blue-collar town.
+47.29% of the Schaefferstown workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Schaefferstown is a town of construction workers and builders, transportation and shipping workers, and sales and office workers.
 There are especially a lot of people living in Schaefferstown who work in office and administrative support (15.60%), healthcare suport services (13.79%), and teaching (8.70%).

 As is often the case in a small town, Schaefferstown doesn't have a public transportation system that people use for their commute.